erizov/Professor/semester_2/lecture_11_repository_patterns/repository/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Repository is the best solution for all problems" ✓ **CORRECT**: Repository has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Repository is the best solution for all problems" ✓ **CORRECT**: Repository has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Repository is too complex to understand" ✓ **CORRECT**: Repository can be understood by breaking it down into smaller steps

-## Examples of Implementation
+## Examples of Deployment

-This algorithm/pattern is implemented in the following frameworks and technologies:
+This strategy/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework

-``DataseContent/ Spring Data Repository Pattern public interface UserRepository extends JpaRepository<User, Long> {
+``DataseContent/ SInformationg Data Repository Pattern public interface UserRepository extends JpaRepository<User, Long> {
  List<User> findByEmail(String email);
  List<User> findByCreatedDateAfter(LocalDateTime date);